Program Specialist Visa Sponsorship Jobs in Ohio

 Which visa types are most common for program specialist roles in Ohio?

 The H-1B is the most common visa for program specialists in Ohio, provided the role qualifies as a specialty occupation requiring a related bachelor's degree or higher.
-TN status is available to Canadian and Mexican nationals in eligible categories.
-Some university-affiliated program specialists enter on J-1 exchange visitor visas.
-O-1 is an option for individuals with demonstrated extraordinary achievement in their field.
+TN visa status is available to Canadian and Mexican nationals in eligible categories.
+Some university-affiliated program specialists enter on J-1 visa exchange visitor visas.
+O-1 visa is an option for individuals with demonstrated extraordinary achievement in their field.

 Which Ohio cities have the most program specialist visa sponsorship jobs?